 Jonah answered, "I am a worshiper of the God of heaven, who made the land and the sea."
-Jonah went on to explain to the sailors that he was running from God because he didn't want to go to Nineveh as God had told him to do.
+Jonah told the sailors that he was running from God because he didn't want to go to Nineveh as God had told him to do.

-When the sailors learned that Jonah was running from God, the were even more afraid.
+When the sailors learned that Jonah was running from God, they were even more afraid.
 "What should we do to stop this terrible storm?" the sailors asked.

-I think you know what happened next.
 God caused the fish to spit Jonah out onto the shore.
+(Have kids help throw the blue tarp backward off of them.)
 Then the Lord spoke to Jonah again and said, "Get up and go to Nineveh and deliver the message that I have given you."

 Just as God had something for Jonah to do, he has a plan for you and me.
-I hope we will learn a lesson from the story of Jonah.
-When it comes to doing what God wants us to do, we might run, but we cannot hide!
+I hope we will learn a lesson from Jonah.
+When it comes to doing what God wants us to do, we might run, but we cannot hide from God!

-Our Father in heaven, we can’t hide from you.
+God, we know can’t hide from You.
 You know what we do and what we think.
-Give us the strength and courage to do all the things that you want us to do.
-In Jesus' name we pray.
-Amen.
+Give us the strength and courage to do all the things that You want us to do.
+In Jesus' name, amen.